 Alternatively, if you have a little cash on hand and want to start selling physical products, they usually have a much higher profit margin straight out the gate.
 Here are some examples:

 - Crystal Sand Tarot – Etsy shop, mostly physical products, revenue about $2,000 a month

 Each of these products requires a different amount of time dedicated to them.
 Because I only work part-time, but I have a million business ideas, I start my businesses and then hand off the day-to-day to my assistant.
 This allows me to spend my time doing what I love: creating, and helping other women earn six figures!

-Crystal Sand Tarot, my main Etsy shop, was started earlier this year and is at about $2,000 a month right now.
+Crystal Sand Tarot is a business I sold a few years ago.
 This is part-time work and very little work on our part as far as advertising goes.
 It doesn't take a whole lot of brain power for us, and the return is pretty good.
 It's also fun, and the profit margins are high.